SPF Testing & Photobiology

 As defined by Cancer.gov and the Center for Disease Control (CDC) the different UV radiation components are as follows:

-Invisible rays that are part of the energy that comes from the sun.
-Skin specialists recommend that people use sunscreens that protect the skin from ultraviolet radiation.
-In medicine, ultraviolet A radiation also comes from special lamps or a laser and is used to treat certain skin conditions such as psoriasis, vitiligo, and skin tumors of cutaneous T-cell lymphoma.
+Invisible rays are part of the energy that originates from the sun.
+Skin specialists recommend that people utilize sunscreens that allow protection of the skin from ultraviolet radiation.
+Ultraviolet A radiation also originates from special lasers or lamps and is utilized to treat particular skin conditions like vitiligo, psoriasis, and skin tumors of cutaneous T-cell lymphoma in medicine.

 UVB represents one of the most energetic wavelengths emitted from the sun, and is historically the main cause of reddening and inflammation after sun exposure.

-Ultraviolet B radiation causes sunburn, darkening and thickening of the outer layer of the skin, and melanoma and other types of skin cancer.
+Ultraviolet B radiation causes darkening, sunburn and thickening of the outer layer of the skin, and melanoma and other types of skin cancer.
 It may also cause problems with the eyes and the immune system.
 Also called UVB radiation.

 UVB is the only wavelength that is tested for in the traditional SPF in vivo analysis, and is determined with a comparison of treated skin to untreated skin with a controlled dose of radiation.
 The MED or Minimum Erythemal Dose as graded by a trained technician and the time it takes to become visible represents the SPF rating.